kashaeva-dev/online_book_library/README.md

 1. You can use the published version of the website at https://kashaeva-dev.github.io/pages/index1.html
 2. You can use the offline version of the website.
 To do this, you need to download the `pages` directory from the repository and open the `index1.html` file in your browser.
-The `books_details.json` file and the `tululu_books` directory must be in the same directory as the `pages` directory.
+The `books_details.json` file, the `tululu_books` directory and the `static` directory must be in the same directory as the `pages` directory.